tudelft3d/website/jobs/chek/index.md

 ## Research group
 The positions are embedded in the [3D Geoinformation research group, Section Urban Data Science](https://3d.bk.tudelft.nl), part of the [Delft University of Technology](http://www.tudelft.nl)
 The group focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings and landscapes.
-It is a multidisciplinary group of around 20 people(/about/),, including computer scientists, geomatics engineers, and geographers; 5 of them are tenured staff (1 professor, 1 associate-professor, and 3 assistant-professor).
+It is [a multidisciplinary group of around 25 people](/about/), including computer scientists, geomatics engineers, and geographers; 5 of them are tenured staff (1 professor, 1 associate-professor, and 3 assistant-professors).
 It has a history of successful collaborations with the industry and the government: its research has led to [open source software](https://github.com/tudelft3d), [standards](https://www.cityjson.org), [3D open data](https://3dbag.nl/en/viewer) and patents for the management of 3D geographic information and Building Information Models.

 ## Job requirements
 <!-- 600 char -->

-Applicants should hold an MSc (for early stage researcher; software developer) or PhD degree (for senior researcher) in geoinformatics/geomatics, computer science, applied mathematics, or in a related discipline.
+Applicants should hold an MSc (for early stage researcher; software developer) or a PhD degree (for senior researcher) in geoinformatics/geomatics, computer science, applied mathematics, or in a related discipline.
 Applicants are expected to have good programming skills, a good command of English (oral and written) and experience in 3D modelling, BIM and/or computational geometry, preferably from a programming perspective.
-Experience with C/C++ is beneficial.
+Experience with C++ is beneficial.
 The candidate should also have an affinity with working in multi‐disciplinary teams in an international oriented environment.

 ## What we offer